assembly3/SWE3313Proj/README.md

 // Command line interface of application login authentication implemented, with the use of C# class file, containing methods pertaining to requirement specifications.
 (Download to Windows C: Drive)

-Specified module tasks within the graphical user interfaces of JavaFX_Project_2.exe, will be implemented.
+Specified module tasks within the graphical user interfaces of JavaFX_Project_2.exe, have been implemented.